 b.
 Revisions effective January 1, 2023, with early adoption permitted, are limited to the criteria for initial and subsequent hedge effectiveness detailed in the FASB Accounting Standards Codification (ASC) paragraphs 815-20-25-72 through 815-20-35-20, as modified through the issuance of ASU 2017-12.
 This adoption reflects statutory modifications to specify that the accounting and reporting of hedging instruments, including excluded components of the instruments, shall follow statutory specific guidance detailed in the statement.
 The intent of this guidance is to clarify that the determination of whether a hedging instrument qualifies as an effective hedge shall converge with U.S. GAAP, but that the measurement method shall continue to follow statutory specific provisions.
 The adoption of the referenced ASC paragraphs only extends to revisions incorporated through ASU 2017-12; therefore, any subsequent U.S. GAAP edits would require statutory accounting consideration before considered adopted.

+c.
+Revisions effective January1, 2022, with early adoption permitted, are limited to the criteria for the portfolio layer method detailed in ASU 2022-01, criteria to only consider how changes in the benchmark interest rate affect the decision to settle the hedged item before its scheduled maturity date in 815-20-25-6B, adding option in calculating the change in the hedged item’s fair value attributed to changes in the benchmark interest rate based on the benchmark rate components of the contractual cash flows detailed in FASB ASC 815-25-35-13, and the partial-term hedging method detailed in FASB ASC 815-25-35-13B.
+The adoption of the partial term hedging method reflects statutory modifications that limits its use only when the hedged item is a recognized asset.
+This is different than U.S. GAAP, which permits the partial term method for hedged liabilities.
+The statutory limitation is established to prevent interim basis adjustments to hedged liabilities that could present a reduction of reported liabilities on the financial statements when the actual liability has not been reduced.
+Reconsideration of this statutory limitation may occur after a broader project to consider how derivative basis adjustments to hedged liabilities shall be reflected in the financial statements.

 Effective Date and Transition

-73This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
+74. This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
 A modification is any revision or change in contractual terms of the derivative.
 SSAP No. 31 applies to derivative transaction prior to January 1, 2003.
 Alternatively, an insurer may choose to apply this statement to all derivatives to which the insurer is a party as of January 1, 2003.
 In either case, the insurer is to disclose the transition approach that is being used.

 a.
 Revisions adopted to paragraph 64 to reject FSP FIN 39-1 is effective January 1, 2013, for companies that have previously reported a position in the balance sheet that was net of counterparty agreements.
 (Companies that have previously reported derivative instruments and/or related collateral gross shall not be impacted by these revisions.)